Main Content

 ⋮

 Merge Cause, Loss, and RestorationTime.
-Because these variables have different types, merge them into a table that is nested in the output table.
+Because these variables have different data types, merge them into a table that is nested in the output table.

 T2=1468×4 table